Veterans always get the same annual cost-of-living increase as Social Security recipients. But there's no guarantee that will continue.

 By making the veteran benefits increases automatic, that political turmoil is no longer an obstacle.

 Veterans groups have supported similar efforts in the past, and offered backing for ways to make the COLA process simpler for veterans’ families.
-But proposals to solve the problem have stalled over questions about how to tie the rates together or whether to use other COLA calculations for veterans benefits.
+But proposals to solve the problem have stalled in recent years, over questions about how to tie the rates together or whether to use other COLA calculations for veterans benefits.

 Officials from the House and Senate Veterans Affairs Committees have been discussing an omnibus veterans reform measure to bring before both chambers later this spring, with the COLA fix among the issues under consideration.